Iceland: The Laugavegur Trail

 • Iceland: The Laugavegur Trail

-All good things must come to end.
+All good things must come to an end.
 Lest we forget to appreciate them.
-Our last morning in Thórsmörk began—finally—with a leisurely morning coffee and the bacon and eggs we were all craving from the day before.
-We had to check out of our room by 10am though so we all made sure to have our things packed and outside the huts before breakfast.
+Our final morning in Thórsmörk began—finally—with a leisurely coffee and the bacon and eggs we’d all been craving since our Laugavegur Trail adventure began.
+We had to check out of our room by 10am.
+So we all made sure to have our things packed and outside the huts before breakfast.
 Once done it was time for one last short hike.
 More of a walk really.
 But what a walk.
-Up a steep hill it was for one last magnificent view of the surrounding area, a quick jaunt to a super cool spot called the singing cave, and,…
+Up a steep hill it was for one last magnificent view of the surrounding area.
+Then a quick jaunt to a super cool spot called the singing…

 • Iceland: The Laugavegur Trail

-Day 5: An easy day….Just please don’t fall off the cliff.
+Day 5 on Iceland’s Laugavegur Trail: An easy day….Just please don’t fall off the cliff.

 Our guide went MIA today.
 Well kinda sorta.
 This morning we were all moving slow.
-After yesterday evening’s festivities no one was in a rush to get up.
+After yesterday evening’s festivities having officially completed the Laugavegur Trail no one was in a rush to get up.
 Especially since we are spending another night here and didn’t have to go through our usual packing routine.
-At some point when we finally all got our acts together it became apparent our guide was nowhere to be found.
+When we finally all got our acts together it became clear our guide was nowhere to be found.
 The other group was happily cooking bacon and eggs while we were still trying to sort out coffee.
 As it turns out Hákon has some tummy troubles.
 The really bad kind.
-When he finally managed to make an appearance this morning all he…
+When he finally did make an appearance this morning…

 • Iceland: The Laugavegur Trail